tk42/tk42.github.io/pages/notes.md

 ---
 layout: Post
 permalink: /notes
+feedformat: row
 title: Notes
 ---

-Note on a bunch of memos.
+Notes on a bunch of memos.